kubernetes/website/docs/admin/authentication.md

 A request providing no bearer token would be treated as an anonymous request.

-In 1.5.1-1.5.x, anonymous access is disabled by default, and can be enabled by passing the `--anonymous-auth=false` option to the API server.
+In 1.5.1-1.5.x, anonymous access is disabled by default, and can be enabled by passing the `--anonymous-auth=true` option to the API server.

 In 1.6+, anonymous access is enabled by default if an authorization mode other than `AlwaysAllow` is used, and can be disabled by passing the `--anonymous-auth=false` option to the API server.